PocketRelay/ServerKotlin/README.md

 Written in Kotlin this aims to be a production capable version of the [https://github.com/PrivateServerEmulator/ME3PSE](https://github.com/PrivateServerEmulator/ME3PSE) server with the aim to improve it and take it to the level of a server that can be used to host public matches with a proper backend that stores account information in a database etc

-This server is quite far from completion but is steadily progressing.

 ### IT WORKS!!!
-You can actually play games on it.
-However there are some things outside of the games that don't work yet like the shop
+You can actually play games on it and all required functions are working!
+However, it's not complete yet because I'd still like to improve it further

 ## Connection requirements
 In order to be able to connect to the server the following entry needs to be made in the client machine host file